10 Great Scrum and Agile Practitioners on Twitter

 By Jacob in Agile on May 18, 2011

-The internet is full of interesting resources, but sometimes it gets hard to sift through all the junk in order to find the good content.
+The internet is full of interesting resources, but sometimes it gets hard to sift through all the junk in order to find the good stuff.
 I find Twitter is really useful for this, especially if you are following the right people, because they sift through all the bad stuff before it gets to you.

 Lately I’ve been learning a lot more about Scrum, Kanban and Agile in general, and I’ve discovered a number of really useful people to follow.
 Read on to see 10 people (in no particular order) you really should be following on Twitter if you are interested in learning more about Scrum and Agile: